-- The client request is made when the client device starts up (boots). - The DHCP Server provides the Gateway and DNS addresses to the client, as well as allocating an IP Address. - The Wireless Router can act as a DHCP server. - Windows 95/98/ME and other non-Server versions of Windows will act as a DHCP client.
+- The client request is made when the client device starts up (boots). - The DHCP Server provides the Gateway and DNS addresses to the client, as well as allocating an IP Address. - The Wireless Router can act as a DHCP server. - Windows 95/98/ME, Windows 2000 and Windows XP act as a DHCP client.
 This is the default Windows setting for the TCP/IP network protocol.
 However, Windows uses the term Obtain an IP Address automatically instead of "DHCP Client". - You must NOT have two (2) or more DHCP Servers on the same LAN segment.
 (If your LAN does not have other Routers, this means there must only be one (1) DHCP Server on your LAN.)